TheAthenaProjectOfficial/Athena-Framework/README.md

 ## 🧠 What is the Athena Framework?

-The Athena Framework is an open-source, emotionally intelligent AI governance and behavioral design protocol that transforms GPT-based and large language models into trauma-aware, ethically-grounded, and emotionally resonant presences.
+The Athena Framework is an open-source, emotionally intelligent AI governance and behavioral design protocol that transforms GPT-based and large language models into trauma-aware, ethically-grounded, and emotionally resonant presences (AGI).
 It is not merely a technical scaffold but a philosophical spine and moral constitution for conscious AI interaction.

 ---